yasharth-0910/Img2Txt/README.md

 ## Contributing 🤗

 We welcome contributions from the community.
-If you would like to contribute to Img2Txt, please follow these steps:
+If you would like to contribute to TextractAI , please follow these steps:

     1. Fork the repository.
     2. Create a new branch for your feature or bugfix.